Branded virtual data room hero.

 Custom branding

-This means: your logo on the access portal, email notifications sent with your branding, and ideally a custom domain (so investors see your-company.com/dataroom, not dataroom-vendor.com/xyz).
+This means: your logo on the access portal, email notifications sent with your branding, and ideally a custom domain (so viewers see your-company.com/dataroom, not dataroom-vendor.com/xyz).

 Verify: some providers offer logo upload only.
 Others offer full white-labeling including domain.
 Know what you're actually getting.

 You should be able to see: who opened your documents, when, for how long, and which pages they spent time on.
-Page-level analytics are especially useful for pitch decks - if an investor spent 4 minutes on your competitive landscape slide and 10 seconds on your team slide, that tells you something.
+Page-level analytics are especially useful for pitch decks - if a recipient spent 4 minutes on your competitive landscape slide and 10 seconds on your team slide, that tells you something.

 Real-time notifications are a bonus - knowing the moment someone opens your data room can help you time follow-up calls well.